rizzzky78/AzusaShirasu/README.md

 ## Attention

-If you want to clone/copy this Repository, please make sure to **clean** `session.json` to empty `.json` before you start/run this app
+If you want to clone/copy this Repository, please make sure to **delete** `session.json` in root folder before you start/run this app

 ## Code Maintainer
 this app is maintained by: @rizu